fdieulle/Honey/Readme.md

 Honey is a multi-users platform.
 To segregate the platform resources between users, each task is attached to a queue.
-A queue can be restricted to a subset of Bees.
+A queue can be restricted to a subset of Bees and shared or not betzeen users.

 ## Bees